 - Engineering research introduction (C5)

-In January, they move to Delft where they join students in IHE Delft’s Urban Water and Sanitation programme for seven modules, the international field trip and the group work.
-Students then normally move back to Cali for their individual thesis research work.
+In January 2022, students move to Delft where they join students in IHE Delft’s Urban Water and Sanitation programme for seven modules, the international field trip and the group work.

 January - AugustIHE Delft, The Netherlands